Leaf KYOTO Delivered by Leaf, a local information magazine!

 Yoshimine-ji Temple

-Best viewing time: Early April to mid-April
+Best time to visit: Early April to late April

 Visiting hours: 8:30-17:00 on weekdays, 8:00-17:00 on Saturdays, Sundays, and holidays (reception closes at 16:45 on all days)